Azure/simdem/demo_scripts/simdem/script.md

 # Running SimDem

-SimDem is packagesd as a container, you run it with:
+SimDem is packaged as a container, you run it with:

 `docker run -it rgardler/simdem`